Redocly/redocly-cli/docs/index.md

 ## Customisation and configuration
 Just because it's open source, doesn't mean we've skimped on the goodies.

-Most customisation can be done in our main config file (`.redocly.yaml`).
+Most customisation can be done in the Redocly configuration file (`redocly.yaml`).
 Create your own [linting rules](./resources/custom-rules.md) to ensure definitions validate to _your_ requirements.
 Remove content during the bundling process using [decorators](./resources/built-in-decorators.md).
 Go all out by utilizing plugins and apply a combination of rules and decorators that meet your specific needs.

 ## What makes Redocly OpenAPI CLI great